-The following excerpt is from the 4th Revision of ‘EXPOSED – The Business of Photography’ by Deryck van Steenderen, published in January 2014.
+The following excerpt is from the book ‘EXPOSED – The Business of Photography’ by Deryck van Steenderen, published by Verse Creative.

 This is another of those million dollar, frequently asked, how long is a piece of string questions.
 Many photographers build up their own image libraries and sell individual images instead of charging for a shoot on a ‘Day Rate’ basis.
 The question being, “How much should I charge for the license for use of my image?”

 Remember, photographers do not sell time nor photographs, we sell license for use of our intellectual property, the physical manifestation of which is the photograph.
 Bearing this in mind it is advisable to never sell individual images but to rather sell the license for use of the images, either on an exclusive or non-exclusive basis.
 Determining the value of the sale of an individual photograph for commercial use is a mine field as clients can buy a royalty free image from a micro stock agency for 1 US$, up to many thousand US$ for a rights managed image.
 Positioning yourself in this market is based on a number of key points being:

 - The originality of the image – Are there many similar images available or is yours truly unique?

 - Whether you are selling exclusive or non-exclusive license for use of the image.

 - How many times the image has been sold before.

 - What uses has the image been used for before and by who?
 Advertisers are wary of using the same images bought by their competing brands.

 A simple method for determining the starting point of the value of the image is to calculate your total production costs for the creation of the images and divide that by the number of final images for that day resulting in an actual cost per image.
 The total production cost includes all of the related expenses such as model, location and support crew fees, equipment hire (whether hired from a company or yourself), catering, transport,

 For example: 8 final shots created at a total production cost of R43 000,00 R43 000,00 / 8 = R5 375,00 per image.